 Author: Ron Graham

 The scriptures were written mainly in two languages.
 The Old Testament’s language was Hebrew.
 The New Testament’s language was the common Greek spoken in the time of Christ and his apostles.
-Today the scriptures are translated from Hebrew and Greek into hundreds of other languages.
-Most people need the scriptures translated into the language which they speak.
+Today the scriptures are translated from those languages into hundreds of other tongues.
+Most people need the scriptures translated into the language which they speak best.

 This lesson is about one of the principles of translation known as "dynamic equivalence".
 Don't let this technical term put you off.
 The principle itself is both easy and important to understand.
 By taking a little time to understand this principle, you will be more intelligent both in choosing the best translations to buy, and in reading those translations.